rb118/PortfolioProject/COVID_Project/README.md

 JOIN PortfolioProject..CovidVaccinations AS vac
 	ON dea.location = vac.location
 	AND dea.date = vac.date
-where dea.continent IS NOT NULL
+WHERE dea.continent IS NOT NULL

 SELECT *
 FROM PercentPopulationVaccinated